spawnmarvel/quickguides/security-VPN/README1.md

 * Linux and other mobile clients by default use IKEv2 to connect.
 * Windows also use IKEv2 first and then try SSTP.
 * For authentication type use Azure Certificates.

+In same window there is place to define root certificate.
+Under root certificate name type the cert name and under public certificate data, paste the root certificate data ( you can open cert in notepad to get data).

+Note : when you paste certificate data, do not copy -----BEGIN CERTIFICATE----- & -----END CERTIFICATE----- text.

 * Upload the root certificate on format mentioned below.